mutablestudio/iOSSnippets/README.md

 iOSSnippets
 ===========

-iOS Code Snippets save to .m files.
+iOS Code Snippets saved to .m files.
 Drag and drop code to snippet section of Xcode.